Brunas/esp32_p1meter/README.md

 # esp32_p1meter
-Software for the ESP32 (DoIT ESP DEVKIT v1/NodeMcu 32s etc.) that decodes and sends P1 smart meter (DSMR) data to a MQTT broker, with the possibility for Over The Air (OTA) firmware updates.
+Software for the ESP32 (uPesy ESP32 Wroom Devkit) that decodes and sends P1 smart meter (DSMR) data to a MQTT broker, with the possibility for Over The Air (OTA) firmware updates.

 ## About this fork
-This fork was based on a ESP8266 and I only had a ESP32 laying around so I'm trying to make this work on my ESP32 DoIT board.

-The original project of [fliphess](https://github.com/fliphess/esp8266_p1meter) has issues with DSMR 5.0 meters, which send telegrams every 1 second at a high 115200 baud rate.
-This causes the used SoftwareSerial to struggle to keep up and thus only receives corrupted messages.

-The project of [daniel-jong](https://github.com/daniel-jong/esp8266_p1meter) switches to using the main hardware serial port (RX) for communication with the p1 meter and is tested on the `Landys and Gyr E360` smartmeter (DSMR 5.0).

-Then I noticed the project of [WhoSayIn](https://github.com/WhoSayIn/esp8266_dsmr2mqtt), that takes a much more minimalistic approach, which I liked.
-However, I discovered this project was also designed for the DSMR 4.0 meters.

-With this fork, I want to accomplish the following:
-- Combine the projects mentioned above in a minimalistic setup for the newer DSMR 5.0 smart meters.
+This fork is based on work from [bartwo](https://github.com/bartwo/esp32_p1meter).

+How is this form different from base:
+- Make MQTT sensors configured using JSON map with all available data and get MQTT sensors created dynamically.
+- Add email sending for debugging purposes.
-- Separate code in multiple files for readability.
+- Even more refactored code for readability.
-- Add solar panel meter: read out delivered energy.
-- Easy to read and add new readouts from a telegram.
-Used a struct to accomplish this.
-- Generate the full MQTT topics based on the array of telegram decode structs.
-- Easy to debug the software and able to compile without the debug for a more compact compiled code base.

-I noticed that the other repositories use SoftwareSerial library to readout the P1 port but the ESP32 has multiple RX and TX port to read en write serial streams.
-This made it easy to debug the code and have the full speed of the hardware serial.
-Also the ESP32 is a bit faster so it doesn't crash as fast as a ESP8266 when you want to readout every second.

 ## Setup
 This setup requires:
 - An ESP32 (DoIT DEVKIT v1 has been tested)
-- Small breadboard
 - A 10k ohm resistor
-- A 4 pin (RJ11) or [6 pin (RJ12) cable](https://www.tinytronics.nl/shop/nl/kabels/adapters/rj12-naar-6-pins-dupont-jumper-adapter).
-Both cables work great, but a 6 pin cable can also power the ESP8266 on most DSMR5+ meters.
+- A simple LED for debugging
+- A 6 pin RJ12 cable created from UTP cable and soldered directly to the kit.
+4 pin version should work too but in Lithuania it's practically impossible to have external power for the device.

 Setting up your Arduino IDE:
 - Ensure you have selected the right board (you might need to install your esp32board in the Arduino IDE).